 Since 1964, the play has seen many adaptations.
 The fifty-five seasons of shows have seen many revisions, each new cast and crew leaving their mark.
 Directors change.
 Performers change, Scripts change.
 Music changes.
 But the heart of the show remains the story and its connection to the community.

-2019 marks the 56th season of Trail of the Lonesome Pine, making it one of the longest running outdoor dramas in the United States.
+2021 marks the 58th anniversary season of Trail of the Lonesome Pine, making it one of the longest running outdoor dramas in the United States.
 This year’s script was adapted from the Earl Hobson Smith original play by Jim Wardell and is directed by Ryan Tackett Wardell, a native of Big Stone Gap, Virginia.

 The drama explores complex themes related to the boom and bust cycle of the coal industry, the way people deal with change, the importance of family, how the prejudices we hold can shape our actions, and our connection to this land we call home.

 This cast and crew are community theatre in every sense of the word.
 We have company members who have never been on stage before as well as those who have many years of skill and experience.
 The production company remains a volunteer organization, as it has always been.
 We do this work because we love it.
 We work together to create the very best show possible.
 We are dedicated to helping each other grow, honing our craft and our skills, enjoying the process of bringing a production together, and entertaining the audience members who travel to see us; all while honoring the history and traditions of the past fifty-five years.